Quantum limits for stationary force sensing: Introduction

-The goal of this paper is to develop a general, unified theory of the QRCB and the DQL, valid for all stationary linear meters, and to establish the QCRB and the DQL as particular regimes of a general quantum noise minimization.
+The goal of this paper is to develop a general, unified theory of the QRCB and the DQL, valid for all stationary linear meters, and to establish the QCRB and the DQL as corresponding to different regimes of a general quantum noise minimization.
 The paper is structured as follows.
-In Sec.~\ref{sec:Linear-meas-theory} we review the basic principles of linear measurement theory developed in Ref.~\cite{82a2eKhVo} and introduce a convenient gauge transformation of the back action noise, generalizing the concept of effective back action $\hat{\F}_{\text{fl}}$ introduced in Ref.~\cite{Buonanno2002}.
+In Sec.~\ref{sec:Linear-meas-theory} we review the basic principles of linear measurement theory developed in Ref.~\cite{82a2eKhVo} and introduce a convenient gauge transformation of the back action noise $\hat{F}_{\rm fl}$, generalizing the concept of effective back action $\hat{\F}_{\text{fl}}$ introduced in Ref.~\cite{Buonanno2002}.
 In Sec.~\ref{sec:Sens-limit} we use the formalism of Sec.~\ref{sec:Linear-meas-theory} to derive the general forms of the quantum limits for stationary force sensing and the conditions to attain them.
-In particular, this analysis reveals a phase transition like feature in the optimized quantum noise occurring at the boundary between the QCRB and the DQL regimes.
+In particular, this analysis reveals a phase-transition-like feature in the optimized quantum noise occurring at the boundary between the QCRB and the DQL regimes.
 In Sec.~\ref{sec:spin_system}, we discuss in more detail the factor \eqref{sigma} and provide an example of a meter with $\sigma\ne0$.
-In Sec.~\ref{sec:DQL} we analyze the DQL using the time-domain picture, which allows to reveal the physical origin of the DQL and suggests a principle for overcoming this limit.
+In Sec.~\ref{sec:DQL} we analyze the DQL using the time-domain picture, which allows us to reveal the physical origin of the DQL; in turn this suggests a principle for overcoming this limit.
 In Sec.~\ref{sec:conclusion} we recapitulate the main results of this paper.